 Given how expensive retirement can be, saving for the future isn’t enough.
 You need the growth potential that comes with investing.
-Projections show that a couple, each of whom is 35 years old, could be facing more than $500,000 in healthcare expenses during their retirement years.¹ And, that’s just a slice—although for many, a very big slice—of the total cost of living.
+Projections show that a couple, each of whom is 35 years old, could be facing more than $500,000 in healthcare expenses during their retirement years.¹ And that’s just a slice—for many, a very big slice—of the total cost of living.
 Most 401(k) plans offer bundled investment approaches you can choose with one simple decision, including target-date funds and professionally managed accounts.
-But, if you prefer to really dig into investing, your 401(k) includes the learning opportunities, in-depth information, and investment choices to help you along the way.
+If you prefer to really dig into investing, your 401(k) includes the learning opportunities, in-depth information, and investment choices to help you along the way.

 These days, many 401(k) plans offer financial wellness benefits, convenient tools, education, and resources for fine-tuning your budgeting, saving, and borrowing habits; some even extend the opportunity to other family members, including kids.
 When asked what prevents them from saving more for retirement, 35% of employees said poor spending habits, while 33% blamed credit card debt.² Financial wellness benefits can help remove these roadblocks and more.
 (Read more about the challenges that Gen Xers and millennials face.)

 It’s designed to suit your busy lifestyle

 Whether you prefer to put your plan on autopilot or take a hands-on approach, it’s probably possible with your 401(k) plan.
 For the set-it-and-forget-it approach, many of today’s plans allow eligible employees to enroll automatically and let them preset yearly increases for the amount they save.
 For do-it-yourselfers, many plans offer the same high level of information, planning resources, and account management resources available to retail investment customers.